 About the program

-We are working closely with community and government organisations to increase the digital skills of residents.
+We have worked closely with community and government organisations to increase the digital skills of residents.

 Research indicates that the best way to increase digital literacy is to build people’s general confidence through fun activities and to imbed digital elements into existing popular programs.